-My answer to this is to purchase books I need on various skills and subjects that I think will be vital after a societal collapse.
-I can’t afford to purchase a trillion books though, nor can I afford to print out every ebook or website that has the info I need.
+The simple answer to this is that you need to purchase real physical books that you’ll need on various skills and subjects that you think will be vital after a societal collapse.
+No one can afford to purchase a trillion books though, nor can you afford to print out every eBook or website that has the info you need.

 Printer ink, in most cases, is more expensive than gold.
-Keeping this in mind, I think it’s important to assemble snippets of articles and procedures into short documents that I can print.
-There will be sites and ebooks that I will print in full, but I will choose wisely, after all I can buy a book on Amazon.com for $5-20 but an ink cartridge will cost me more than $20.
+Keeping this in mind, assemble snippets of articles and procedures into short documents that you can print.
+There will be posts on web sites that you will print in full, and even pages or chapters from eBooks.

-The best bang for your buck is to invest in a Laser Printer.
-Laser Printers are work horses designed for large office environments and can print thousands upon thousands of pages with a single cartridge.
-I use a HP Laser Jet Printer in my home office.
+If you intend to create a preparedness or survival binder, the best bang for your buck may be to invest in a Laser Printer.
+Laser Printers are work horses, designed for large office environments, and can print thousands upon thousands of pages with a single cartridge.
+We have an HP Laser Jet Printer in my home office.
 I use it daily and have only changed the cartridge 1 time.
-I bought it very very used and that was the cartridge I replaced (it was 4 years old and from a large office).
+I bought this printer very very used and that cartridge I replaced was already 4 years old and from a large office!

 To Print or Not to Print.
 You make the decision that’s right for you!

-We do cover some alternatives in our Post: Reading eBooks when the Grid is Down.
+To keep that eBook library accessible, there are some alternatives covered in the Post: Reading eBooks when the Grid is Down.